Black Early Educator Policy Council Publishes Historic Recommendations

-Congratulations to Children’s Council’s African American Early Childhood Educator Policy Council on the publication of Advancing San Francisco’s Black Children Through Quality Early Care & Education: Policy & Systems Change Recommendations For Early Education Policymakers.
+Congratulations to Children’s Council’s Black Early Educator Policy Council on the publication of Advancing San Francisco’s Black Children Through Quality Early Care & Education: Policy & Systems Change Recommendations For Early Education Policymakers.

 Click the square in bottom right corner to view the publication in full screen mode:

 This is truly a historic achievement, giving a voice to our community of Black child care educators, many of whom have worked tirelessly for decades to support generations of families in SF.

 The purpose of a document of this nature — also known as a “white paper” — is to inform, advocate and offer recommendations in order to influence decision-making.